The Binding of Fenrir Drinking Horn

 - Option to add a copper or brass raven horn rim.

-- Option to add a personal name engraved onto horn.
+- Option to add a personal name engraved onto the horn.

-All our horn products are completely handmade in our Yorkshire based workshop so please be aware there is a production time of around 4 weeks once the order has been placed .
+All our horn products are completely handmade in our Yorkshire-based workshop, so please be aware there is a production time of around four weeks once the order has been placed.

-The inside of the horn has been extensively cleaned and then lined using a food grade beeswax.
+The inside of the horn has been extensively cleaned and then lined using food-grade beeswax.
 We try to keep everything as authentic and organic as possible, which is why we opt for a deodorized beeswax lining rather than a polyurethane one.
-Because we use a natural wax, the horn isn't suitable for hot drinks.
+Because we use natural wax, the horn isn't suitable for hot drinks.
 All drinking horns and mugs come with a set of care instructions.